Order a Signed Copy of Chicks and the City!

 Released December 2019, you can order online or see a list of retail locations at BookstoreExplorer.com.

 The Definitive Golden Girls Reference Guide Coming September 2021 from Lyons Press

 Have you ever watched The Golden Girls and wondered, why would Gary Hart’s campaign manager wear a night gown?
 How could Robin Givens return a prize fighter?
 Does Bea Arthur actually look like Fess Parker in heels?
 So Danny Thomas isn’t a lesbian?
 And – more importantly – who are all these people?

-Meticulously researched episode by episode, Isn’t Danny Thomas One?
-The Definitive Golden Girls Cultural Reference Guide is an eye-opening, illuminating encyclopedia of “the who, the how, and the ha!” of hundreds of topical jokes.
+Meticulously researched episode by episode, The Definitive Golden Girls Cultural Reference Guide is an eye-opening, illuminating encyclopedia of “the who, the how, and the ha!” of hundreds of topical jokes.
 From Joe Isuzu to Socrates, Alan Alda to Shinola, Martha Raye to Madge, and Ishtar to Tattletales, at long last fans of The Golden Girls will finally be saying, “Oh, now I get it!”
 More details to come!